-Reservations can be made up to 45 days in advance by calling the park office at (407) 889-4179.
+Reservations can be made up to 45 days in advance by sending an e-mail to KellyCamping@ocfl.net.
 The park is owned and maintained by Orange County, and a ranger lives on site near the campground.
 I found it comforting that they have a policy of providing you with the resident ranger’s cell phone number in case you have a problem any time, day or night.
 Orange County is still setting up its online reservation system (June 2019), and Kelly Park is not yet available to book online.

 Pets are not allowed anywhere in the park or campground, and alcohol is prohibited.